thomasgeissl/gitable/README.md

     * commit: manually creates a commit
     * push: pushes to origin master
     * back2live: generates the ableton readable als file

+In order to switch back to an old version, you will need to stop live.
+Check out your commit and run the back2live task, which will gzip the xml file.

 ## License
 This project is released under MIT license, please note that dependencies might be released differently.